-In addition to understanding what each COPD medication is for, it’s also important to consider a few other factors.
+In addition to understanding what each COPD medication is for, it is also important to consider a few other factors.
 Consider the following tips:

-- Follow all medication directions: Always only take medication as directed by your doctor.
-If taking an inhaler, it’s essential to breathe medications correctly.
-Read directions before taking.
+- Follow all medication directions.
+Always only take medication as directed by your doctor.
+If you use an inhaler, it is essential to breathe in the medications correctly.
+Read directions before taking it.
 Some inhalers require a quick inhalation while others require a slow inhalation.

-- Use a spacer with an MDI: If you are taking a COPD medication via a metered dose inhaler, use a spacer.
-Without a spacer, an MDI can be difficult to coordinate, and not all the medication gets into the lungs where it is needed.
+- Use a spacer with a metered dose inhaler (MDI).
+If you are taking a COPD medication via a metered dose inhaler, use a spacer.
+Without a spacer, an MDI can be difficult to coordinate and not all the medication gets into the lungs where it is needed.
 Instead, some medication is left on the back of the throat.
-A spacer is a device, which makes using an MDI more effective and easier.
+A spacer is a device that makes using an MDI more effective and easier.